History of Mount Moriah Cemetery

-The Mount Moriah Cemetery is an historic burial ground incorporated by an Act of the State Legislature in 1855.
-While reports indicate that the Cemetery is 380 acres, a review of real estate records indicates that it is approximately 200 acres.
-Philadelphia and Yeadon share approximately equal shares of the cemetery, spanning Cobbs Creek.
+Mount Moriah Cemetery is an historic burial ground incorporated by an Act of the State Legislature in 1855, one of several rural cemeteries developed in Philadelphia between 1845 and 1860.
+The cemetery originally consisted of 54 acres.
+While reports indicate that the cemetery is 380 acres, a review of real estate records indicates that it is approximately 200 acres.
+Philadelphia and Yeadon share equal shares of the cemetery, which spans Cobbs Creek.

 Since its founding, the Cemetery has been governed and cared for by the Mount Moriah Cemetery Association.
 In 2004, the last known member of that Association, Horatio C. Jones, Jr., passed away.
 From 2004 until March 2011, the Cemetery appears to have been operated by an employee of the Association.